cs-uob/COMS10013/docs/materials.md

   * [Worksheet](https://uob.sharepoint.com/:b:/r/teams/grp-COMS10013/Shared%20Documents/statistics/Statistics%20Worksheet%205.pdf)

+The Friday workshop is a drop-in, and is not mandatory.
+However, if you are still one sign-in short of the attendance hurdle, you can turn up on Friday and ask the TA to sign you in one last time - this offer counts only for Friday Week 23, not in Week 24.

 ### Week 24

 Week 24 is revision week - workshops become drop-ins, and are not mandatory and do not count for attendance.